 Every year millions of investors get poor advice.
-Some of them get fleeced at the hands of brokers who don’t have the training, the experience, the knowledge, or the incentives to give investors the help they need.
+Some of them get fleeced at the hands of brokers who don’t have the training, experience, knowledge, or incentives to give investors the help they need.
 Worse, most of these brokers have conflicts of interest with their clients.

 The good news is that the fastest-growing segment of the financial services industry is made up of independent advisors, like Merriman, who avoid such conflicts of interest.
 Investors who are willing to do their homework and who know what to look for can find excellent advisors whose interests match those of their clients.

-Often times knowing the right questions to ask can make all the difference when choosing your advisor, but it is sometimes hard to figure out what are those right questions?
-We asked our advisors to think of some questions they think a prospect should ask when interviewing someone in the finacnial industry, and here is a sample to get you started:
+Often times knowing the right questions to ask can make all the difference when choosing your advisor, but it is sometimes hard to figure out what are those right questions.
+We asked our advisors to think of some questions they think a prospect should ask when interviewing someone in the financial industry, and here is a sample to get you started:

 General company information